root-project/root/README/ReleaseNotes/v608/index.md

 * When painting a `TH3` as 3D boxes, `TMarker3DBox` ignored the max and min values specified by `SetMaximum()` and `SetMinimum()`.
+* In `TMarker3DBox` when a box marker has a size equal to zero it is not painted.
+  Painting it produced a dot with the X11 backend.

 ## New histogram drawing options